andrewhosack/SeeYouInColombia/src/pages/travelsafe/index.md

          you avoid the biggest mistakes made by tourists, schedule your presentation and we will help make your trip to Colombia effortless and more important than everything else, SAFE!
-    - image: /img/tutorials.png
+    - image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
       text: >
         We think you're capable of planning your trip to Colombia...but why not have some guidance?
-Not sure how much to plan in one day?
+Not sure how much to plan for one day?
 Not sure how bad the traffic is in Bogota?
 You see the reviews online but is this tour really worth your time?
 Want us to call ahead to Hotels or tours for you?
         We want to provide any service for you that helps you plan your trip to Colombia.
-    - image: /img/meeting-space.png
+    - image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
       text: >
         It's common to feel like a fish out of water when you touch down in Colombia.
         With our 24/7 support we want to make you feel more comfortable while you make